 We launched an exciting projection campaign to promote Corona.
 People had the opportunity to sing karaoke with their friends while being projected on city walls throughout Canada.
 Plus, they received branded swag such as Corona T-Shirts.

-Corona provided its customers with an extremely unique experience because it’s not often when people have a chance to be projected on a wall while singing.
-This memorable campaign lead to word of mouth marketing and participants sharing their experiences on social media.
+Corona provided its customers with an extremely unique experience because it’s not often that people have a chance to be projected on a wall while singing.
+This memorable campaign lead to word-of-mouth marketing and participants sharing their experiences on social media.

 Molson Experiential Marketing Campaign